 The internet has become the world's go to resource center.
-Whenever somebody needs to find something out; for example, how does a root canal work or which NFL player holds the record for most fantasy football points scored, the immediate action to click the search engine bar in Google.
+Whenever somebody needs to research a topic; for example, where can I find dog daycare or which NFL player holds the record for most fantasy football points scored, the immediate action to click the search engine bar in Google.
 "Just Google it," is the go-to response when an answer is needed on a topic such as low risk investments or cell phone providers to only name two.

 No matter how much the internet has taken over our lives not everybody has constant access to the internet 24/7 and can't easily search Google to find out why high efficiency boilers are the way to go when building a new home.
 Then there are those who would rather find out information the old school way by going to the library.
 Library cards are powerful tools in the world of researching as they provide you with the ability to access a whole lot of research materials and resources on practically every subject matter.